sandhyaparna/Data-Science/ML Algorithms/Supevised/Regression.md

 ### Dimensionality Reduction
 ##### Forward Selection
 Starts with most significant predictor in the model and adds variable for each step.
+Forward selection starts with no predictors and adds one by one, and stops the process when the next addition is not statistically significant.
 ##### Backward Elimination
 Starts with all predictors in the model and removes the least significant variable for each step.
+Backward select starts with all the predictors and starts removing them one by one, and stops when all the remaining variables are statistically significant.
 ##### Stepwise Selection
 It does two things.
 It adds and removes predictors as needed for each step.
+Step-wise selection process we add one at each step and also remove when some thing does not stay significant.

 ### Regularization
 For a model, training losss should be decreased but not at the expense of Complexity, as it overfitting.
 Regularization refers to any technique that helps generalize a model.
 A generalized model performs well not just on training data but also on never seen test data.<br/>